reframejs/reframe/readme.md

 This comes in handy for rapid prototyping.
 For example,
-you can implement a first prototype as a frontend-only and skip a real database by hard-writing data in the codebase.
+you can implement a first prototype as a frontend-only while skipping a real database by hard-writing data in the codebase.
-The prototype can then be deployed easily and for free.
-(To a static host such as Netlify or GitHub Pages).
+You can then easily deploy your first prototype.
+(E.g. to a free static host such as GitHub Pages or Netlify.)
 Later, when hard-writing data isn't sustainable anymore, you can add a Node.js server and a database to your prototype.

 **Learn Once, Write Any App** -
 Instead of learning several frameworks, learn Reframe to be able to implement apps with any JavaScript stack.
-For example, you can use Reframe to implement a frontend-only with Vue.js but you can as well use Reframe to create a frontend+backend (SSR app) with React.
+For example, you can implement a frontend-only with Vue.js but you can as well implement a frontend+backend with React.

 **Resillient Framework** -
 Web dev technologies are rapidly evolving and, thanks to its flexible architecture,
 Reframe is able to adapt and embrace what comes next.
-Reframe aims to be your long-term companion for building web apps.